ultimus11/Filed-Test/README.md

     To get detailed view of podcast use URL : http://127.0.0.1:8000/testapp/GET/podcast/2

-    Note: `No need to pass json data integer is supported.`
+    Note: `No need to pass json data, integer is supported.`

     Same goes for other filetypes.